gainupside/jquery.years-months-input/README.md

 jquery.years-months-input
 =========================

-jQuery plugin that implements a simple years and months input controlled either by +/- buttons or by typing directly in the fields.
+jQuery plugin that implements a simple years and months input controlled by the jQuery UI spinner or by typing in the field.

 ## Usage: